splitio/php-client/README.md

 You need run this service on background.
 To do it, you could add an script under Upstart system or use Supervisor.
 Take a look to the section: [Split Synchronizer Service](#split-synchronizer-service).

-**Basic installation**
-For a basic installation follow the steps below:
+**Basic installation:** For a basic installation follow the steps below:
 ```
 mkdir /opt/splitsoftware